The Truth Behind Why McDonald’s Ice Cream Machines Keep Breaking

 How does an exclusive supplier relationship lead to an influx of broken ice cream machines?

-Taylor Company technicians may — or may not — be nearby and available to repair a machine in a timely manner, keeping ice cream off the menu until authorized maintenance could be performed.
+In the event a tech is needed from the Taylor Company, one may or may not be available to repair a machine in a timely manner.
+A broken machine would keep ice cream off the menu until authorized maintenance could be performed.

 A Legal Fight to Save Soft Serve

-Despite McDonald’s and Taylor Company ending their exclusive agreement in 2017, many franchise owners continue to use the exclusive-to-McDonald’s machines.
-In 2019, a third-party startup, Kytch, released a device to help franchise owners determine if the machine needed maintenance or if there was a simpler solution.
-Stop accidentally leaving the lid off the hopper.
-Or you need to add more ice cream mix into the hopper.
-Or you’re adding too much ice cream mix to the hopper.
+McDonald’s and Taylor Company ended their exclusive agreement in 2017.
+Still, many franchise owners continue to use the exclusive-to-McDonald’s machines.
+So in 2019, a third-party startup, Kytch, released a device to help franchise owners determine if the machine needed maintenance — or if there was a simpler solution.
+For example, stop accidentally leaving the lid off the hopper, or you need to add more ice cream mix into the hopper.
+Or you’re adding too much ice cream mix to the hopper!

 (The hopper is where the ice cream mix is stored cold in a liquid state.)

-The Kytch device is designed to decode error messages on Taylor Company machines and send diagnostic data to owners to improve monitoring.
+What the Kytch device did was decode error messages on Taylor Company machines and send diagnostic data to owners to improve monitoring.
 It was in high demand by McDonald’s franchisees too — that is, until they received an email from McDonald’s calling the device a cybersecurity risk and strongly recommending it be removed.
+(We'll share the "why" from one operator below.)

 The Guide to Connected Products